ARM9/bass/doc/basics.md

 ````

 ## Expressions
-All expressions use an parentheses syntax like `{x}`, this seperate them clean from any variables and constants.
+All expressions use an parentheses Syntax: like `{x}`, this seperate them clean from any variables and constants.
 However, they can be mixed.

 ### Defines
 Defines store content without any interpretation.
 Since it's possible to use defines in combination with parameters as construction rule, they might give the impression that they can be used like macros and functions.
 But this is not the case.
 While they do return a result, it's still just a constructed string without any interpretation.
 More about constructing defines can be read in the Macros Section of this Document.